Blind Tax Credit

 - your field of vision is limited so that the widest diameter of your visual field subtends an angle no greater than 20 degrees.

-You must have a certificate from an ophthalmic surgeon stating:
+You must have a certificate from either:

 - your degree of blindness